orvalho/JavaScriptExercises/README.md

 - [x] 30.
 Check if a string "Script" presents at 5th (index 4) position in a given string
 - [x] 31.
 Find the largest of three given integers
 - [x] 32.
 Find a value which is nearest to 100 from two different given integer values
+- [x] 33.
+Check if two numbers are in range 40..60 or in the range 70..100 inclusive